Adult School

 Škola češtiny a slovenčiny pre dospelých

-Welcome to our spring semester.
-We wish you a fantastic school year, many new friends and Czech and Slovak connections and fun, not only in class, but at our other events.
+Welcome to our language school.
+We wish you a fantastic school year, many new friends and Czech and Slovak connections, and fun not only in class, but also at our other events.

-Our School for Adults offers Czech and Slovak language classes for beginning, intermediate and advanced students.
-Classes meet online on Saturday mornings.
+We strive to meet the requirements of the Common European Reference Framework for Languages.
+Our School for Adults offers Czech and Slovak language classes for beginning (A1), intermediate (A2) and advanced (conversation level) students.
+Classes typically meet online on Saturday mornings.
+Please inquire about our special weekday options.

 Our Language School is subsidized by CSHA and we encourage you to join our Association.
 Annual membership dues are only $25 per household.

 The Czech and Slovak Language School was founded in 1989 to preserve the Czech and Slovak heritage.
-We will forever feel grateful to the late Dolores Zajickova Gentes who taught first-year Czech beginning in 1990 and was instrumental in publicizing the school and answering phone inquiries.
-For many years, her husband, the late Harold “Pete” Gentes organized the refreshment time during class breaks.
+We will forever feel grateful to the late Dolores Zajičková Gentes who taught first-year Czech beginning in 1990 and was instrumental in publicizing the school and answering phone inquiries.
 The late Milada Vanicek was our first Czech language teacher.

-The school is open to anyone interested in learning about Czech and Slovak languages, history, and culture.
-If you can’t attend the Saturday classes but are interested in being tutored or having something translated, we can recommend people.
+The school is open to all those interested in studying Czech and Slovak language, history and culture.
+If you cannot attend Saturday classes but are interested in receiving tutoring or translation help, we can recommend people.